oscarmoore38/PID-Controller/README.md

 The idea for this project came while watching my Roomba navigate around my living room.
 As it moved from hardwood to a rug, I caught myself thinking:

-> *How does it keep it speed up when hitting the rug?*
+> *How does it keep its speed up when hitting the rug?*

 A few Google searches later I ended up deep in the world of **PID controllers**.